Heart and Blood Conditions

 The heart of someone with LQTS can suddenly stop beating, a condition called sudden cardiac arrest.
 This may be the first sign of LQTS.
 Sudden cardiac arrest usually causes death.
 However, some children who receive treatment quickly, within minutes, can survive.

 Long QT Syndrome Diagnosis

 A provider can measure this time and know if it takes longer than normal.
-If it takes longer, it's called a prolonged QT interval.
-A child with a prolonged QT interval may have long QT syndrome.
+If it takes longer, it’s called a “prolonged QT interval.”
+A child with a prolonged QT interval may have LQTS.

-Some children with LQTS do not have a prolonged QT interval all the time.
-So an ECG with not always detect it.
-To find out enough about the electrical signal in your child's heart, your child may need to wear a portable ECG device, called a Holter monitor.
-This device can record their heart's activity for 24 hours.
+An ECG will not always detect LQTS because some children do not have a prolonged QT interval all of the time.
+To get enough information about the electrical signal in your child’s heart, your child may need to wear a portable ECG device called a Holter monitor.
+This device can record their heart’s activity for 24 hours.

 The doctor may suggest doing genetic testing to see if genes play a role in your child’s condition.
 If they do, then others in the family may need to be tested to see if they might be affected.